srosanba/sas-comparewarn/README.md

-Sick and tired of having to look at the output to figure out whether not your `PROC COMPARE` ran cleanly?
+Sick and tired of having to look at your output to determine whether not your `PROC COMPARE` ran cleanly?

 Introducing the `%CompareWarn` macro!